-The Mission is a brand-new documentary series that sees Walkley Award-winning journalist Marc Fennell (The Kingdom, Framed) embark on a global treasure hunt to piece together one of the largest and strangest art heists in Australian criminal history.
-The three-part series premieres at 8.30pm Tuesday, 24 October on SBS and SBS On Demand.
+Walkley Award-winning journalist Marc Fennell (The Kingdom, Framed) embarks on a global treasure hunt to piece together one of Australia’s strangest art heists.

 AWARDS